 Call of the West is the second studio album by Los Angeles new wave band Wall of Voodoo, released in 1982.
 "Mexican Radio", released as a single and as a video that received mo… read more

-Wall of Voodoo was a New Wave/Alternative rock group from Los Angeles, California, United States best known for the 1983 hit "Mexican Radio".
-The band's best known lineup consists of Stan Ridgway (vocals, keyboards), Marc Moreland (guitar), Chas Gray (bass, vocals) and Joe Nanini (drums).
-The band had a sound that was a fusion of synthesizer-based New Wave music with the spaghetti western soundtrack style of Ennio Morricone.
-Wall of Voodoo had its roots in Acme Soundtracks, a film score business started by Stan Ridgway, later the vocalist and synth player for Wall of … read more
+Wall of Voodoo was a New Wave band from Los Angeles, California, United States, best known for the 1983 hit "Mexican Radio".
+The band's sound was considered a fusion of synthesizer-based New Wave music with the style of spaghetti-western composers such as Ennio Morricone.
+The band had its roots in Acme Soundtracks, a film score business started by Stan Ridgway, who became the band's lead vocalist.
+Acme Soundtracks' office was across the street from The Masque, a club frequented by local punk rock bands, and Ridgway was soon drawn into the emerging punk/new w… read more

-Wall of Voodoo was a New Wave/Alternative rock group from Los Angeles, California, United States best known for the 1983 hit "Mexican Radio".
-The band's best known lineup con… read more
+Wall of Voodoo was a New Wave band from Los Angeles, California, United States, best known for the 1983 hit "Mexican Radio".
+The band's sound was considered a fusion of synth… read more